 Melt white chocolate over a bowl of hot water in a heat proof bowl.

-With a knife or your finger poke a hole in base of a bun, pipe with filling in with a piping bag and plain nozzle, until completely filled, continue filling rest of buns.
+With a knife or end of a wooden spoon poke a hole in base of a bun, pipe with filling in with a piping bag and plain nozzle, until completely filled, continue filling rest of buns.

 You can serve a couple on a plate or all buns in a pile, then drizzle over white chocolate, garnish with more raspberries if you wish & fresh mint.